danielcristho/k3s-ray-jupyterlab/README.md

-Managing Distributed GPU Infrastructure Usage Based on Docker Containers Using JupyterLab: A Final Thesis Project.
+Managing Distributed GPU Infrastructure Usage Based on Docker Containers Using JupyterLab: A Final Project.